This spot has been added by

 Last updated on

-Snorkeling with sea turtle in Lady Elliot Island lagoon
+Green sea turtle at Lady Elliot Island

 How to go snorkeling Lady Elliot Island?